scoutforpets/ember-timepicker/README.md

 | `options`       | An object containing options accepted by the time picker.
 See [http://timepicker.co/options/](http://timepicker.co/options/) for available options.|

 This component extends `Ember.TextField` and therefore can accept any actions or options available on that component.
 See the [API docs](http://emberjs.com/api/classes/Ember.Templates.helpers.html#method_input) for more information.

+## Credits
+Kudos to [Willington Vega](https://github.com/wvega) for writing the time picker plugin used in this project.